The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

 Colour, light, and movement

-Unlike the Munari, which relies on contrast alone, the Octahedron introduces colour and reflection in a measured way.
+Unlike the Munari, which relies on contrast alone, the Montessori Octahedron mobile introduces colour and reflection in a measured way.
 The surfaces catch ambient light softly, creating small changes as the mobile responds to the air in the room.

 At this stage, visual observation remains the focus.
 The mobile is not intended to be touched or reached for.